peacey/split-vpn/README.md

     * Check for DNS leaks with the Extended Test on https://www.dnsleaktest.com/.
 If you see a DNS leak, try redirecting DNS with the `DNS_IPV4_IP` and `DNS_IPV6_IP` options, or set `DNS_IPV6_IP="REJECT"` if your VPN provider does not support IPv6.
     * Check for WebRTC leaks in your browser by visiting https://browserleaks.com/webrtc.
 If WebRTC is leaking your IPv6 IP, you need to disable WebRTC in your browser (if possible), or disable IPv6 completely by disabling it directly on your client or through the UDMP network settings for the client's VLAN.

-11. If you want to continue blocking Internet access to forced clients after the openconnect client is shut down, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.
+11. If you want to continue blocking Internet access to forced clients after the strongswan client is shut down, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.

 12. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.